-4.1 The graph shown in Figure 4 below compares the breakdown of the April 2024 maximum average price with a breakdown of the previous maximum average price set in October 2023.
-As explained previously, the decrease in the maximum average price is due to the fall in the cost of wholesale gas.
+4.1 The graph shown in Figure 4 below compares the breakdown of the April 2025 maximum average price with a breakdown of the previous maximum average price set in April 2024.
+The decrease in the maximum average price is due to a decrease in the over/under recovery position driven by increased volumes over the winter months enabling firmus to recover their costs from the tariff set in April 2024.